Rich-F-G-Mills/HanjieSolver/README.md

  - Whether the cell at (i,j) is filled in (or not)
  - Whether the kth clue for the ith row starts in a particular column.
  - Whether the kth clue for the jth column starts in a particular row.
+ - Which clue start positions are feasible depending on what prior clue has been selected.

 With the above approach, it is possible to generate a series of logical propositions that, when solved, uniquely specifies the solution.

-This project is implemented in F# and leverages the Z3 library which offers SMT solving functionality.
+This project is implemented in F# and leverages the [Z3 library](https://github.com/Z3Prover/z3/wiki) which offers SMT solving functionality.

 The program only requires that puzzles are entered in a particlar format.
 For example, the puzzle located [here](https://www.nonograms.org/nonograms/i/32131) would be encoded as: